AdamMarsden/Crumpet/readme.md

 Crumpet can quite easily support pretty much any browser you want with the right files, but I decided I'd leave it to you guys to add the ones that you find work for you (I know we all have our favourites).

 ## Notes

+Head over to [Crumpets](http://suitedpixel.com/crumpet/) site to get a quick overlook about how it works.

 *Why the name 'Crumpet'?* - Why not?
 I'm British, it's allowed.